 This is where my anger at the show comes from.
 I’ve always said I wouldn’t be that Dad who lets their kid watch rubbish on TV.
 I’ve even been arrogant enough to write previous posts encouraging parents that not everything on the box is bad for their children and that if you are selective it can be a great learning tool.
 Now here I am, the Father of yet another child lost to the pointless pig.

 I will turn it around.
-Educational shows will return soon and I’ll be back to listening to real music in the car.
+Educational YouTube shows tube will return soon and I’ll be back to listening to real music in the car.
 If not, then at least i can take consolation that it’s only ten months until I can send him off to school and get some peace!

 Thanks for reading my rants, hope you enjoyed!
 Just to clarify, I have no ill feeling towards any characters, people or pigs mentioned above including my Son.
 Well, most of the time anyway!
 See you all soon, Steve.